telegram-sms/telegram-rc/README.md

 A robot running on your Android device.

+**The precompiled version of this version does not support non-64-bit instruction set devices.**

 The primary language used for commit messages is Simplified Chinese.
 However, you're welcome to use English in commit messages when making contributions.

 Please visit [https://reall.uk](https://reall.uk) to submit and discuss issues regarding this project.